vmware/vmware-aria-operations-integration-sdk/doc/docker.md

 docker login projects.registry.vmware.com
 ```

 3. Pull any image inside the `vmware_aria_operations_integration_sdk` repo to ensure login worked.
 The command
-bellow will pull the latest version of the Python image.
+below will pull the latest version of the Python image.
 ```
 docker pull projects.registry.vmware.com/vmware_aria_operations_integration_sdk/base-adapter-server:python
 ```
 Images can also be downloaded through the Harbor web UI by clicking the icon next to the artifact hash (under the pull command).

 ### Pushing Images
 Before pushing and image to Harbor make sure the image has a unique tag and any applicable stable tags